 Tool and die makers create, maintain and repair the parts used in the machine tools themselves, such as fixtures, molds and gauges.
 Like machinists, they must be able to turn blueprints and CAD specifications into a series of cutting instructions for CNC machines.

-Tool and die makers earned a median annual salary of $47,960 in 2013, per the BLS.
-They were projected to face a one percent decrease in employment opportunities from 2012-2022.
+Tool and die makers earned a mean annual salary of $53,650 in 2018, per the BLS.
+They were projected to face a decrease in employment opportunities from 2018-2028.